shirish93/shirish93.github.io/_fermentland/water-kefir.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "My ferments: Water kefir"
+title: 'My ferments: Water kefir'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 * What is water kefir? is it kefir at all?
 Tibicos.
 Took me long time to figure out.